projecthydra-labs/hydra-validations/README.md

 hydra-validations
 =======================

-Custom validations for Hydra applications based on ActiveModel::Validations.
+Custom validations based on ActiveModel::Validations.

+Although intended for a Hydra audience, the library has no Hydra-related dependencies.

 ### Installation